Skip to main content

 Jupyter Notebook

-Datagrok allows to create, edit, import, link and apply Notebooks into tables.
+Datagrok lets you create, edit, import, link, and apply Notebooks into tables.

 Jupyter Notebook